 An alarming number of NSW police officers have been charged with offences related to domestic violence.
-According to documents obtained by ABC under the Government Information (Public Access) Act, a total of 17 NSW police officers were involved in domestic violence offences since February 2017.
+According to documents obtained by ABC under the Government Information (Public Access) Act, a total of 17 NSW police officers had involvement in domestic violence offences since February 2017.
 The criminal acts range from:

 - stalking and intimidation to